-- 1. This document summarises the work plan for our 2022/23 external audit of the Edinburgh Integration Joint Board (the IJB).
-The main elements of our work include: - an audit of the annual accounts, leading to an independent audit opinion - audit opinions on other statutory information published within the annual accounts including the Management Commentary, the Annual Governance Statement and the Remuneration Report - consideration of arrangements in relation to wider scope areas: financial management; financial sustainability; vision, leadership and governance; and use of resources to improve outcomes - consideration of Best Value arrangements.
+- 1. This document summarises the work plan for our 2022/23 external audit of Aberdeen City Integration Joint Board (IJB).
+The main elements of our work include: - an audit of the annual accounts leading to an independent audit opinion - independent audit opinions on other statutory information published within the annual accounts including the Management Commentary, the Annual Governance Statement and the Remuneration Report - consideration of Best Value arrangements and wider scope areas: financial management; financial sustainability; vision, leadership and governance; and use of resources to improve outcomes.